 “All content is not created equal.
 Some content will go viral, generating tons of hot traffic to your blog, while other content will be lost in the archives.
 If you want more of the first kind, you’ve got to put your readers first.” - Neil Patel

-Great content strategy takes what you learn from your customers and uses it to focus your writing on your customers wants and needs.
-To do this you need to ask questions like, what do my customers care about?
+Great content strategy takes what you learn from your customers and uses it to focus your writing on your customers' wants and needs.
+To do this, you need to ask questions like, what do my customers care about?
 Why do they care about it?
 How can I give it to them in the most emotional way possible?

 Why is Red Hat a great example?

-Red Hat doesn’t choose one type of content and offer that to everyone whether they like it or not.
+Red Hat doesn’t choose one type of content and offers that to everyone whether they like it or not.
 Why not?
 Have you ever read an article that was so impersonal that it irritated you to the point of closing the website as fast as possible?
 I know I have.

 Red Hat realized the danger of this.
 So, their content strategy involves showing a personal interest in their readers and satisfying their needs.
 Let’s look at 3 examples: